scrabbletank/farhome-rules/rulesdoc.md

 ___
 #### Power Word: Heal
-*6th level*
+*6th Level*
 - **Casting Time:** 9 AP
 - **Range:** Touch
 - **Duration:** instant

 Restore a creatures form, healing mortal wounds.
-Make a spellcasting roll, a creature restores 5 wounds, plus a wound for every crit rolled.
+Make a spellcasting roll, a creature restores 6 wounds, plus a wound for every crit rolled.
 They may also remove the effects of a single Lesser or Greater wound.
 A creature can only be healed by this spell once per long rest, unable to withstand the strain of repeated casts.

 This heals an additional wound for every level above the 6th.

 ___
 #### Sanctuary
-*6th level*
+*6th Level*
 - **Casting Time:** 7 AP
 - **Range:** Touch
 - **Duration:** 1 turn